htcondor/htcondor/docs/classads/print-formats.rst

 SELECT [FROM AUTOCLUSTER | UNIQUE] [BARE | NOTITLE | NOHEADER | NOSUMMARY] [LABEL [SEPARATOR <string>]] [<separators>]

 The first two optional keywords indicate the query type.
-These options work only in *condor_q*.
+These options work only in :tool:`condor_q`.

 ``FROM AUTOCLUSTER``
    Used with condor_q to query the schedd's default autocluster set.